Tay–Sachs disease: Genetics

 Tay–Sachs disease is an autosomal recessive genetic disorder, meaning that when both parents are carriers, there is a 25% risk of giving birth to an affected child with each pregnancy.
 The affected child would have received a mutated copy of the gene from each parent.
-If a child received a normal copy from one parent and a mutated copy from the other, it is a carrier.
+A person with one mutated copy and one normal copy is a carrier, like the parent they received the mutant copy from.
+Tay–Sachs carriers are known to be more resistant to infections of mycobacteria, including tuberculosis, compared to a person with two normal copies of the gene.

 Tay–Sachs results from mutations in the HEXA gene on chromosome 15, which encodes the alpha-subunit of beta-N-acetylhexosaminidase A, a lysosomal enzyme.
 By 2000, more than 100 different mutations had been identified in the human HEXA gene.
 These mutations have included single base insertions and deletions, splice phase mutations, missense mutations, and other more complex patterns.
 Each of these mutations alters the gene's protein product (i.e., the enzyme), sometimes severely inhibiting its function.
 In recent years, population studies and pedigree analysis have shown how such mutations arise and spread within small founder populations.
 Initial research focused on several such founder populations: